 An Italian-Hungarian-British American, Anna has always been proud of her roots (but confesses that she still needs to learn more about her Hungarian side).
 After graduating with a degree in art history, she spent a year in Italy working in the nursery of an international school.
 Deciding she'd rather work with full-sized children, she pursued an MA and then a PhD in Manchester, England, focusing on all things Italian.
 Eventually finding that academia wasn't all it was cracked up to be, she felt the pull to return to Italy.
 Anna now happily resides in Siena, home to the subject of her research, St. Catherine of Siena — and to her beloved Lupa, the "she-wolf" contrada that won not just one, but both Palio horse races in 2016.
-Anna also offers private tours in Siena and Tuscany, as well as virtual tours of Siena and online classes on Italian art history and culture, all of which you can find on our Guides' Marketplace.
+Anna also offers private tours in Siena and Tuscany, as well as virtual tours of Siena and online classes on Italian art history and culture.

 Anna, what originally brought you to Italy?

 As you can see from my name, I have some Italian blood (25 percent).
 My father had never been to Italy, so the summer after my freshman year in college we packed our bags for a 10-day Italian adventure.
 In preparation, we all read Bill Bryson's Neither Here nor There and were stunned to find his hilarious observations absolutely spot on.
 That was the beginning of the end, really, as I changed all my fall semester courses around to accommodate Italian 101.
 That's also when I took my first Western art history survey, and when we came to anything Italian I was in heaven.